-e.g. "I would like everyone to stop now.
+E.g. "I would like everyone to stop now.
 A's group are going to show us all how they can talk together quietly while they play their reading game."

-Children and staff are helped to identify good behaviour and to praise each other for their efforts. e.g. "I am very pleased that you have all remembered to walk quietly down the corridors having respect for learners in other classrooms"
+Children and staff are helped to identify good behaviour and to praise each other for their efforts.
+E.g. "I am very pleased that you have all remembered to walk quietly and safely down the corridors, in this way you are showing respect for learners in other classrooms"

-We recognise that praise and encouragement are more effective in encouraging good behaviour than nagging and reprimands.
+We recognise that praise and encouragement are more effective in promoting, developing and maintaining good behaviour.